 How to Get the Printables.
 You can download a copy of the printable featured in this post in our Printable Library.
 Access to the library is for our Newsletter subscribers and subscriptions are free.
 Please follow the instructions (CLICK HERE) to download the printable.
 PLEASE READ the instructions on that page.
 Note: Printables in the library may not be sold or used for any commercial purpose.

 After that, each month I’ll post the NEXT months pages on the 1st.
-So March pages are available February 1st etc.
+So March pages are available February 1st etc. Past month’s pages will be deleted from the downloads area monthly.

 If you want all of the pages now I’ve added them to the shop!
 You can download each of the twelve PDF’s right away.
 You don’t need to join our printable library.
 It’s a one-time purchase.